odlgroup/odl/doc/source/getting_started/installing.rst

     You should consider performing all described steps in a `conda environment <http://conda.pydata.org/docs/using/envs.html>`_ -- it gives you the same encapsulation benefits as developer that you would enjoy also as a user (no conflicting packages, free to choose Python version, ...).
     See the `Installing Anaconda`_ section for setup instructions.

-To get ODL, clone the repository with the command
+To get ODL, navigate to a folder where you want the ODL repository to be stored and clone the repository with the command

 .. code-block:: bash